Do I need off-road motorbike insurance?

 When taking out off-road motorbike insurance, here’s what to keep in mind:

-Make sure the policy covers key essentials like accidents, theft, and off-road-specific risks.
-Check for optional extras like personal injury coverage or protection for your bike’s accessories.
+Cover options and limits: Make sure the policy covers essentials like accidents, theft, and off-road-specific risks.
+Check for optional extras like personal injury cover or protection for your bike’s accessories

-Choose an insurer known for reliable and fair claim handling.
-Look for reviews from other off-road enthusiasts to ensure you’re in good hands.
+Choosing a reputable insurer: Choose an insurance provider known for reliable and fair claim handling.
+Look for reviews from other off-road enthusiasts to ensure you’re in good hands

-Shop around to find the best value for money.
-Compare quotes, but also pay attention to exclusions and policy terms to avoid surprises later.
+Comparing prices and terms: Shop around to find the best value for money.
+Compare quotes, but also pay attention to exclusions and policy terms to avoid surprises later

 What does off-road motorbike insurance cover?